Objection to the Rule

 NYC Mesh is a community led internet non-profit.
 Using antennas and Occupy Wallstreet-like spontaneity they are creating their own internet by connecting networks to an IXP in the financial district.

-Basically, instead of using Spectrum or a traditional ISP they are building their own path to the global internet and fostering community along the way.
+Instead of using Spectrum or a traditional ISP, internet service provider, they are building their own path to the global internet and fostering community along the way.

-Though it starts as a tech story a story about bridging the broadband gap the story morphs into larger themes about community, what the internet can be, and how movements can be organized and run
+It’s a tech heavy story about just how to create ‘nodes’ and networks but reveals larger themes about community, what the internet can be, and how movements can be organized and run.

 First to Go and Last to be Restored

-In the middle of this uncertainty Angela Buccinni-Butch walks us through what it’s like to lead a group of performers where every event seems like their swan song.
-Performer and friend Luther Bangert helps me tell this story.
+In the middle of this uncertainty Angela Buccinni-Butch walks us through what it’s like to lead a group of performers where every event, zoom class, or showcase feels like their swan song.
+Juggler and friend Luther Bangert helps me tell this story.

 The Muse Brooklyn created a slideshow/video for this piece.